What if I told you it took me 25+ failed interviews and 2+ stressful months to secure my first product management job?

 TLDR:

-1. Invest in understanding the role first, and interview process second. (resources below)
+- Invest in understanding the role first and the interview process second. (resources below)

-3. Frameworks can be a useful tool.
-But not always.
+- Frameworks can be a useful tool.
+But only sometimes.
 Use them sparingly.

-5. Build product sense: remember to focus on users first, business second.
+- Build product sense: remember to focus on users first and business second.
 Ignore all else.

 Resources: